What do the Terms FXS and FXO Mean?

-FXS and FXO are the name of the ports used by analog phone lines (also known as POTS – Plain Old Telephone Service) or phones.
+FXS and FXO are the names of the ports used by analog phone lines (also known as POTS – Plain Old Telephone Service) or phones.
 The expression “POTS” was initially intended as a joke but is now used as a common expression in the telecommunications industry.

-FXS – Foreign eXchange Subscriber interface is the port that actually delivers the analog line to the subscriber.
-In other words it is the ‘plug on the wall’ that delivers a dial tone, battery current and ring voltage.
+FXS (Foreign Exchange Subscriber) is the port that actually delivers the analog line to the subscriber.
+In other words, it is the “plug in the wall” that delivers a dial tone, battery current and ring voltage.
 This is the jack or interface to the phone system which FXO devices can be connected to.

 If you have a PBX, then you connect the lines provided by the telephone company to the PBX and then the phones to the PBX.
 Therefore, the PBX must have both FXO ports (to connect to the FXS ports provided by the telephone company) and FXS ports (to connect the phone or fax devices).
 Many traditional phone systems provide both, FXS and FXO ports while many IP Phone systems require additional gateways to provide FXS or FXO ports.

 FXS & FXO & VoIP

 You will come across the terms FXS and FXO when deciding to buy equipment that allows you to connect analog phones to a VoIP Phone System or traditional PBXs to a VoIP service provider or to each other via the Internet.